-1. Except as provided otherwise in the general regulations for admission as a Graduate Student, a Liability to pay matriculated student who is pursuing a course leading to a qualification specified in the following a University Composition regulations or a Graduate Student not registered as a candidate for any qualification shall pay a Fee.
-University Composition Fee, at the rate specified in Regulation 10, as follows:
+1. Except as provided otherwise in the general regulations for certain postgraduate degrees and other Liability to pay qualifications, a matriculated student who is pursuing a course leading to a qualification specified in a University Composition the following regulations or a postgraduate student not registered as a candidate for any qualification Fee. shall pay a University Composition Fee, at the rate specified in Regulation 10, as follows: